sysdiglabs/promcat-resources/resources/fluentd/README.md

 # Fluentd
 Fluentd is an open source data collector, which lets you unify the data collection and consumption for a better use and understanding of data.

-# Prometheus and exporters
-Fluentd already has a Prometheus endpoint with all the metrics exposed on the port 24231.
-In Kubernetes the pod is already annotated, so Prometheus can scrape the endpoint right away.
+Versions supported: > v1.12.4

-# Metrics
+# Type
-- Fluentd internal statistics
+This integration is out-of-the-box, so it doesn't require any exporter.

 # Attributions
-Configuration files, dashboards and alerts are maintained by [Sysdig team](https://sysdig.com/).
+The configuration files and dashboards maintained by [Sysdig team](https://sysdig.com/).